CompuCell3D/PythonScriptingManual/docs/calculating_elongation_term.rst

 The eigenvalue equation will be in the form of 3\ :sup:`rd` order polynomial.
 The roots of it are guaranteed to be real.
-The polynomial itself can be found either by explicit derivation, using symbolic calculation or simply in Wikipedia ( http://en.wikipedia.org/wiki/Eigenvalue_algorithm )
+The polynomial itself can be found either by explicit derivation, using symbolic calculation, or simply in Wikipedia ( http://en.wikipedia.org/wiki/Eigenvalue_algorithm )

 |eigenvalue_formula_wiki|

-so in our case the eigenvalue equation takes the form:
+so in our case, the eigenvalue equation takes the form:

 .. math::
    :nowrap: